hbroek/reken/documentation/developer-guide/chapter-7.md

     </card>
 ```

-In this html fragment we use our `card` component and specify the `person`, `photo`, and `edit_link` arguments.
+In this HTML fragment, we use our `card` component and specify the `person`, `photo`, and `edit_link` arguments.

 - **Slots**: Components support slots, allowing you to transfer custom content into the component.
 This provides flexibility in reusing components with different content.

-To make the card more flexible we wrap the phone number and email address in a `slot` element.
+To make the card more flexible, we wrap the phone number and email address in a `slot` element.
 ```html
 <template data-component="card">
     <article>